BtoB

 The changing face of FSRUs

 FSRUs are becoming ever more versatile.
 Countries are interested in terminals that can also generate power – essentially transforming the FSRU into an offshore power station connected to the national power grid.
-Bureau Veritas has developed the POWERGEN notation, based on our experience in real projects.
+Bureau Veritas has developed the POWERGEN notation, based on our experience in real projects, and has been involved in the classification of gas to power units for KARMOL.

 One project takes the concept even further.
 Bureau Veritas has issued an Approval in Principle for MODEC’s floating storage, regasification, water-desalination and power-generation (FSRWP) vessel.